miriam590/Ecommerce-Cart/README.md

 - View a detailed list of all items in the cart, including names, prices, quantities, and the total price.
 - Remove products from the cart or adjust their quantities.

-### Bonus Features (Optional)

-- Sort products by name or price (ascending/descending).
-- Persist cart state using localStorage.
-- Display a message when the cart is empty or no products are available.
-- Add search functionality to filter products by name.

 ## Technologies Used